NickW1999/ELM/README.md

 *Activation functions ((leaky)ReLu, sine and sigmoid) *bootstrap
 The data is from a paper by Killian (2019) and can be downloaded at the link below.
+Further information can be found in the pdf of my thesis.

 References:
 Gara, G.P.
 (2020). https://github.com/glenngara/tutorials